open/close all folders

 - Electra Glide in Blue where the lead character, a motorcycle cop, is almost a foot shorter than his fellow officers.
 It's underlined in the opening sequence.

-- In The Sound of Music, one of the children asks Uncle Max if they're really going to sing in front of a whole lot of people tonight and he says they are and reads their names from the program, ending with Gretel.
-She asks why she's always last and Max replies "Because you are the most important."
+- In The Sound of Music, one of the children asks Uncle Max if they're really going to sing in a concert tonight.
+He says they are and reads their names from the program, ending with Gretel, which leads to this exchange:

 - Airplane! has a funny one near the end with a long line of emergency vehicles driving onto the runway at the airport in Chicago to deal with the about-to-crash flight from Los Angeles.
-The vehicles get increasingly puny and ridiculous, ending up with the likes of a beer truck and one of those "wiener-dog" cars.
+The vehicles get increasingly puny and ridiculous, ending up with the likes of a beer truck and a weiner-mobile.

-- Before the Delta Tau Chi members launch their mission of sabotage against Faber College's homecoming parade, there is a "tick-tock" montage (with eerie music by Elmer Bernstein) of several of the guys checking their watches to see if it's time to go.
-Everyone is wearing an expensive watch that marks the time as precisely eleven o'clock - except for Bluto, whose watch is really cheap-looking and broken, and is showing a blatantly wrong time to boot—because he's wearing it upside down.
+- Animal House: Before the Delta Tau Chi members launch their mission of sabotage against Faber College's homecoming parade, there is a "tick-tock" montage (with eerie music by Elmer Bernstein) of several of the guys checking their watches to see if it's time to go.
+Everyone is wearing an expensive watch that marks the time as precisely eleven o'clock—except for Bluto, whose watch is really cheap-looking and broken, and is showing a blatantly wrong time to boot—because he's wearing it upside down.

 - The nine kids who attend the big gang meeting in The Warriors include their "tagger", Rembrandt, who is the smallest of them all and the most naive (and also the only Latino in the gang, although this is never mentioned).
 The video game based on the film reveals that he was the last to join (only a couple of months before the big meeting) and brings out the Big Brother Instinct in the other members.
 He does succeed in punching out a Mook when the gang gets cornered in a subway restroom (after blinding the guy by spraying him in the face with his paint can).